verdaux/BookNotes/Phrases/Cool words 2.md

 - [ ] The way of the dodo-for instance, the dodo
 - [ ] Putting the “do” in “weirdo.”
 - [ ] Gifted napper
+- [ ] Yes, I get emotional when it comes to math.
+It happens.